kyleaoman/martini/docs/source/sources/index.rst

 Simulation-specific source modules
 ++++++++++++++++++++++++++++++++++

 MARTINI provides source modules to simplify working with publicly-available simulation data sets.
-These currently include the :class:`~martini.sources.eagle_source.EAGLESource`, :class:`~martini.sources.tng_source.TNGSource` and :class:`~martini.sources.simba_source.SimbaSource`.
+These currently include the :class:`~martini.sources.eagle_source.EAGLESource`, :class:`~martini.sources.tng_source.TNGSource`, :class:`~martini.sources.simba_source.SimbaSource` and :class:`~martini.sources.fire_source.FIRESource`.
 Example usage including how to obtain publicly available data is provided in a set of `Jupyter notebooks`_.

 The Magneticum_ simulations are supported with the :class:`~martini.sources.magneticum_source.MagneticumSource`, however detailed examples are not provided due to the lack of publicly available snapshot data.
 Interested users can refer to the API documentation of the class.

-There is also a :class:`~martini.sources.swiftgalaxy_source.SWIFTGalaxySource` source module for SWIFT_ simulation data in conjunction with Velociraptor_ or Caesar_ halo catalogues; support for `HBT+`_ and SOAP_ is also planned.
+There is also a :class:`~martini.sources.swiftgalaxy_source.SWIFTGalaxySource` source module for SWIFT_ simulation data in conjunction with Velociraptor_ or Caesar_ halo catalogues; support for `HBT+`_ and/or SOAP_ is also planned.
 A :class:`~martini.sources.colibre_source.ColibreSource` module exists, but since this galaxy formation model is still under development this is currently experimental functionality.

 Finally, there is an :class:`~martini.sources.so_source.SOSource` module that interfaces with the SimObj_ package.
 That package is no longer maintained, but may facilitate working with some simulations including APOSTLE, C-EAGLE/Hydrangea and Auriga.